 But if you want higher dividends, MP2 is what might suit you.
 It is purely voluntary so actually you have to open it on top of your regular savings.

 How much dividends can I earn?

-Dividend rate is usually declared in March of each year.
+Dividend rate is usually declared around the first quarter of each year.
 It varies depending on the performance of the fund.
 It’s published on the website and announced in the news along with the company’s financial reports.
 The amount can vary depending on its actual income.

 Latest MP2 dividends

 Pag-ibig MP2 versus time deposit vs. regular Pag-ibig

 How does Pag-ibig earn?